jyutzler/Bridge-Systems/system.md

    1. Count (high = even)
    1. Suit preference (high = higher suit)

-First discard is Odd/Even.
-Odd encourages, even discourages (suit preference).
+First discard is Lavinthal.
+A high card encourages the higher ranking suit, low encourages the lower ranking suit.

 Leads are:
    * top of touching honors and interior sequences.